 If you are interested in becoming a subscriber, or would like more information about subscriptions, contact us at: firstname.lastname@example.org.

 Sales to Dining Services, the Coffee House, and UC Davis Farmers Market

 Driven by a goal to become more sustainable, UC Davis Dining Services has made a financial and personnel investment in buying from the Market Garden and other local growers.
 The Dining Services get fresh, local produce at wholesale prices and use that produce to make delicious meals for students eating in the dining commons, while highlighting nutritional well-being and sustainability.

 Our partnership with Dining Services has increased over the years, which has bolstered the learning opportunities for a greater number of students.
 More sales requires growing more crops and more student participation.
-The increased income also allows us to hire more students and these students are given more responsibility.
+The increased income also allows us to hire more students and to give these students more responsibility.

 We have been selling fresh produce to the ASUCD Coffee House for over 30 years, and our produce is available for purchase at the UC Davis Farmers Market, which operates fall and spring quarters.